dpolcari18/the_stonk_market/README.md

 ---
 ## The Stonk Market

-The Stonk Market is a lightweight "stock" trading platform that allows users to search and company listed on the NYSE and either follow that company or purchase "shares" in that company.
+The Stonk Market is a lightweight "stock" trading platform that allows users to search any company listed on the NYSE and either follow that company or purchase "shares" in that company.

 ---
 ## Motivation